AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 +++ BI tools

+>[!PREREQUISITES]
+>
+>Ensure you have validated a [successful connection and can list data views](#connect-and-list-data-views) for the BI tool for which you want to try out this use case.
+>

 >[!BEGINTABS]

 >[!TAB Power BI Desktop]

 1. Select **[!UICONTROL Home]** from the menu, then select **[!UICONTROL Refresh]** from the toolbar.
-You need to refresh the connection to pick up the new filter you just definied in Customer Journey Analytics.
+You need to refresh the connection to pick up the new filter you just defined in Customer Journey Analytics.

 1. In the **[!UICONTROL Data]** pane:
    1. Select **[!UICONTROL daterange]**.